-For the Three Months Ended March 31, Location of Gain/Loss Recognized in 2015 2014 Condensed Combined Statement of Income Unrealized gains on investments available-for-sale, net: Sales gains and losses \$ 1 \$ (1) Net gains on sales of investments and other assets Net amounts reclassified 1 (1) Unrealized gains/losses on other- than-temporarily impaired investments available-for-sale: Holding gains and losses (1) Net other-than-temporary impairment losses recognized in earnings Sales gains and losses 5 Net gains on sales of investments and other assets Deferred tax (1) Provision for income taxes Net amounts reclassified 0 3 Unrealized losses on cash flow hedges, net: Interest rate contracts (1) (1) Interest expense Other contracts 1 2 Interest income Net amounts reclassified 0 1 Pension and other benefit plans: Net actuarial loss (29) (17) Salaries and employee benefits Prior service cost 1 Salaries and employee benefits Deferred tax 1 Provision for income taxes Net amounts reclassified (28) (16) Total reclassifications \$(27) \$(13)
+For the Three Months Ended March 31, Location of Gain/Loss Recognized in 2016 2015 Condensed Combined Statement of Income Unrealized gains on investments available-for-sale, net: Sales gains and losses \$ 1 \$ 1 Net gains on sales of investments and other assets Net amounts reclassified 1 1 Unrealized gains on other-than- temporarily impaired investments available- for-sale: Holding gains and losses (1) Net other-than-temporary impairment losses recognized in earnings Net amounts reclassified (1) 0 Unrealized losses on cash flow hedges, net: Interest rate contracts (1) (1) Interest expense Other contracts Deferred tax (7) 3 Ι Interest income Provision for income taxes Net amounts reclassified (5) 0 Pension and other benefit plans: Net actuarial loss (28) (29) Salaries and employee benefits Provision for income taxes Net amounts reclassified (28) (28) Total reclassifications \$(33) \$(27)

 Only the Banks are statutorily liable for the payment of principal and interest on Federal Farm Credit Banks Consolidated Systemwide Bonds, Federal Farm Credit Banks Consolidated Systemwide Discount Notes, Federal Farm Credit Banks Consolidated Systemwide Medium-Term Notes and other debt securities issued under Section 4.2(d) of the Farm Credit Act (collectively, Systemwide Debt Securities).
 Under each Bank's bylaws, the Bank is authorized under certain circumstances to require its affiliated Associations and certain other equity holders to purchase additional Bank equities.
 In most cases, the Banks are limited as to the amounts of these purchases that may be required, generally with reference to a percentage of the Association's or other equity holder's direct loan from the Bank, and calls for additional equity investments may be subject to other limits or conditions.
-However, the Banks also generally possess indirect access to certain financial resources of their affiliated Associations through loan-pricing provisions and through Bankinfluenced District operating and financing policies and agreements.
+However, the Banks also generally possess indirect access to certain financial resources of their affiliated Associations through loan-pricing provisions and through Bank-influenced District operating and financing policies and agreements.

 Capital regulations issued by the System's regulator, the Farm Credit Administration, require that the Banks and Associations maintain permanent capital of at least seven percent of risk-adjusted assets.
 In addition, Farm Credit Administration regulations require that: (1) all System institutions achieve and maintain a total surplus ratio of at least seven percent of risk-adjusted assets and a core surplus ratio of at least three and one-half percent of risk-adjusted assets and (2) all Banks achieve and maintain a net collateral ratio of at least 103 percent of total liabilities.
 However, in connection with subordinated debt offerings, all Banks, except AgFirst, are required to maintain a minimum net collateral ratio of 104 percent.
-At March 31, 2015, all System institutions complied with these standards.
+At March 31, 2016, all System institutions complied with these standards.